sabre-io/sabre.io/source/dav/index.md

 A lot of the content- and template-management was done through a web interface, and stored in a database.
-This was frustrating, as it prevented people from using their favourite desktop text-editors to maintain and author this content.
+This was frustrating, as it prevented people from using their favorite desktop text-editors to maintain and author this content.

 Since the system was fully written in PHP, the most obvious choice seemed to